sog01/pipe/README.md

 }
 ```

 The scenario is to validate the incoming users whether is blackisted or not, so at the beginning we get the blacklist users.
-Then, we get the `responses` on the next function to validate the users.
+Then, we utilize the `responses` on the next function to validate the users.

 ## Using Pipe with Concurrency with PipeGo